mblstamps/stamps2018/unix/intro.md

 *  automation of repetitive tasks
 	*  need to rename 1,000 files?
 	*  need to assemble 300 genomes?
 *  enables use of higher-powered computers elsewhere (server/cloud)
+*  it's the foundation for most of bioinformatics

 <br>

 ---